-After the tragic fire at Grenfell Tower in London, Greystar undertook a comprehensive investigation of its Chapter portfolio in order to assess current levels of fire safety and management.
-Following this survey, we can confirm that all buildings in the Chapter portfolio have been deemed safe to occupy.
+After the tragic fire at Grenfell Tower in London in June 2017, Greystar undertook a comprehensive investigation of its Chapter portfolio to assess levels of fire safety and management.
+The survey confirmed that all buildings in the Chapter portfolio were safe to occupy.

-Chapter Spitalfields has a comprehensive fire management system in place which includes:
+In addition to the refurbished exterior, Chapter Spitalfields continues to have a comprehensive fire management system in place which includes: